cimed-dsp/template_medical-records/README.md

 ### Step 1.
 Create your Cloud9 environment

-In your browser, open the [AWS at Illinois](https://aws.illinois.edu) page and sign in.
-Once you are redirected to AWS, first set your Region (uper right corner) to Ohio/east-2.
-Default is Virginia/east-1.
+In your browser, open the [AWS at Illinois](https://aws.illinois.edu) page and sign in with your usual Illinois credentials.
+Once you are redirected to AWS, first set your Region (uper right corner) to Ohio/us-east-2.
+Default is N.Virginia/us-east-1.
 Next, open the [Cloud9 creation form](https://us-east-2.console.aws.amazon.com/cloud9/home/create).

 On the first page of the form, give your Cloud9 environment a name (e.g., `<your-net-id>-emr`).
 Enter a description if you like.
 Press the "Next step" button.

-On the second page of the form, make the following changes: for "Instance type", select "Other Instance Type" and choose `t3.medium` from the dropdown menu.
-Next change "Platform", which you should change to "Ubuntu Server 18.04 LTS".
+On the second page of the form, make the following changes:

+- For "Instance type", select "Other Instance Type" and choose `t3.medium` from the dropdown menu.
+- Change "Platform" to "Ubuntu Server 18.04 LTS"

 Press the "Next step" button.

 On the third page of the form, scroll to the bottom and press the "Create environment" button.
 On-screen messages will report progress, and when your environment is ready, you'll see a welcome screen.